gridsync/gridsync/README.rst

 Gridsync
 ========

-  **WARNING**: *At present, Gridsync is in the very early stages of development and planning and, like many other Free and Open Source projects, is severely lacking development resources; so long as this notice remains, all code should be considered broken, incomplete, bug-ridden, or in an extreme alpha state and should not be relied upon by anyone.* **Do not use this software for anything important!**
+  **WARNING**: *At present, Gridsync is in the very early stages of development and planning and, like many other Free and Open Source projects, is severely lacking development resources; so long as this notice remains, all code should be considered broken, incomplete, bug-ridden, or in an extreme alpha state and should not be relied upon seriously by anyone.* **Do not use this software for anything important!**

 Gridsync is an experimental cross-platform, graphical user interface for `Tahoe-LAFS`_, the Least Authority File Store.
 It is intended to simplify the configuration and management of locally-running Tahoe-LAFS gateways and to provide user-friendly mechanisms for seemlessly backing up local files, synchronizing directories between devices, and sharing files and storage resources with other users across all major desktop platforms (GNU/Linux, Mac OS X, and Windows).
 More simply, Gridsync aims to duplicate most of the core functionality provided by other, proprietary "cloud" backup/synchronization services and utilities (such as Dropbox and BitTorrent Sync) but without demanding any sacrifice of the user's privacy or freedom -- and without requiring usage or knowledge of the command line.
 Accordingly, Gridsync is developed under the principle that secure file storage and backups should be freely available to everyone, without exception, without added barriers, and regardless of one's operating system choice.